roboconf/roboconf.github.io/en/user-guide/iaas-openstack.md

 > Roboconf keeps memory of the most public address for the created VM.
 > This address will be used by other components which resolve their dependencies through Roboconf.

-As an example, if a MySQL server is deployed on Openstack but only has an internal address (i.e. not visible the IaaS), then any web application server that uses it will have to be inside the same network.
+As an example, if a MySQL server is deployed on OpenStack but only has an internal address (i.e. not visible the IaaS), then any web application server that uses it will have to be inside the same network.
 This can lead to some issues in case of hybrid cloud.
 For the moment, Roboconf does not check anything with respect to this.
 It is assumed the administrator knows what he does.